-- will act at all times with honesty and integrity, treating people fairly and without discrimination, bullying or harassment treat people in a way that does not take advantage of their vulnerability or cause them upset or distress; - must undertake not to attempt to impersonate someone else or to promote any form of illegal conduct/practice. - are aware of how your behaviour can affect and influence the behaviour of other people use all forms of spoken, written and digital communication (including social media and networking sites) responsibly; - recognise that if they act in any way that is unprofessional or unlawful through the use of social media including (but not limited to), 'bullying, intimidating or exploiting people' or by 'inciting hatred or discrimination' that they may face legal and/or professional misconduct sanctions; - will avoid posting personal identifiable data including digital images at all times unless they have the individual's consent; - accept that they are solely responsible for the content of all information that they contribute, link to, or upload; - note that everything that they post is truthful to the best of their knowledge and is accurate, not misleading and posted in good faith; - confirm that they have the right to post the content/material (including ensuring that it does not infringe upon any third party's copyright or trademark); - acknowledge that when disagreeing with others' opinions, that they will keep their comments appropriate and polite, avoiding comments that are disrespectful, distressing, intimidating or impolite; - will avoid posting anything that may constitute spam (e.g., posting with a degree of frequency or repetitiveness such that others may be discouraged from posting, posts that are irrelevant to the site);
+- will act at all times with honesty and integrity, treating people fairly and without discrimination, bullying or harassment treat people in a way that does not take advantage of their vulnerability or cause them upset or distress; - are aware of how your behaviour can affect and influence the behaviour of other people use all forms of spoken, written and digital communication (including social media and networking sites) responsibly; - recognise that if they act in any way that is unprofessional or unlawful through the use of social media including (but not limited to), 'bullying, intimidating or exploiting people' or by 'inciting hatred or discrimination' that they may face legal and/or professional misconduct sanctions; - will avoid posting photographs or the personal (identifiable) details of patients at all times; - accept that they are solely responsible for the content of all information that they contribute, link to, or upload; - note that everything that they post is truthful to the best of their knowledge and is accurate, not misleading and posted in good faith; - confirm that they have the right to post the content/material (including ensuring that it does not infringe upon any third party's copyright or trademark); - acknowledge that when disagreeing with others' opinions, that they will keep their comments appropriate and polite, avoiding comments that are disrespectful, distressing, intimidating or impolite;

-- ensure that advertising of non-prescription medicines complies with marketing authorization and not allow any organisation for which the practitioner works, represents or owns to advertise prescription only medications to the public (which is regarded to be an illegal practice); - ensuring also that advertising of services is compliant with the rules set down by the Advertising Codes which are authored by the Committees of Advertising Practice (CAP) and enforced by the Advertising Standards Authority; - ensure that all posts are attributed as being the opinion of a named author and are posted without prejudice; and - ensure that PDF's/books/articles and other forms of printed or on line media etc. will only be posted if they are known to be COPYRIGHT free.
+- will avoid posting anything that may constitute spam (e.g., posting with a degree of frequency or repetitiveness such that others may be discouraged from posting, posts that are irrelevant to the site); - ensure that advertising of non-prescription medicines complies with marketing authorization and not allow any organisation for which the practitioner works, represents or owns to advertise prescription only medications to the public (which is regarded to be an illegal practice); - ensuring also that advertising of services is compliant with the rules set down by the Advertising Codes which are authored by the Committees of Advertising Practice (CAP) and enforced by the Advertising Standards Authority; - ensure that all posts are attributed as being the opinion of a named author and are posted without prejudice; and - ensure that PDF's/books/articles and other forms of printed or on line media etc. will only be posted if they are known to be COPYRIGHT free.